Publication

 At the same time, the University recognizes that the student is the author of the thesis, and retains copyright and control interests in the material.

 Note: Students should be conscious of the implications of electronic publication in the digital context: material is accessible to any interested party, academic and non-academic.
-The record should also be understood to be permanently available – once published electronically, it can be withdrawn from Scholarship@Western, but digital copies will inevitably persist.
+The record should also be understood to be permanently available – once published electronically, it can be withdrawn from Western University's Open Repository, but digital copies will inevitably persist.
 Students engaging in thesis preparation and research should be mindful of electronic publication and availability as an endpoint of their research.
 Supervisors, equally, have a responsibility to be acquainted with the implications of electronic publication and advise their students accordingly.

 The candidate is asked to permit the release of the thesis to be used for research and also to sign a form to allow the non-exclusive right to reproduce or loan copies of the thesis in microform, paper, or electronic formats.
 The term "non-exclusive license" means that the author retains the copyright of the thesis and can seek other forms of publication.